suzaku-network/suzaku-core/docs/overview.md

        - If a node had a pending update, it’s now resolved.
        - If this isn't called, it implies no change was done, it can be called retroactivelly for all nodes.
 - The **BalancerValidatorManager** remains the ultimate source for each node’s status (active, ended, updated, etc.), while this middleware caches that data for fast lookups and consistent staking logic.
+#### Weight Factor Considerations for Adding a New Security Module
+- **Max Weight Alignment**
+  - Each module has a `maxWeight`.
+If a new module’s `maxWeight` is far higher than existing modules, you can exceed “churn limits” (e.g. 20% total in one epoch).
+If it’s too low, you can’t accommodate your target stake. **Balance** new and existing modules’ `maxWeight` values.
+- **Stake-to-Weight Scale Factor**
+  - A **larger** factor compresses large stakes more (small stakes become zero).
+  - A **smaller** factor allows precision for small stakes but can overflow `uint64` or ramp up total weight too quickly.
+  - Pick a factor that matches your min/max stake and desired alignment with other modules.
+- **Combined Churn Limit**
+  - If the total allowed weight change per epoch is capped (e.g. 20%), a huge `maxWeight` or an unsuitable factor can violate that limit in one go.
+  - Ensuring modules have similar or carefully balanced caps helps avoid churn‐based reverts.

 ### 2.7 MiddlewareVaultManager (Owner L1)
 - Oversees vault registration for a given L1, enforcing stake limits per vault.